Design Basics: How to use color

 Tetrad

 Tetrad colors are four colors equally spaced on the color wheel.
-This means that in a 12 steps color wheel every color is touched by the corners of a square.
+This means that in a 12-step color wheel, every color is touched by the corners of a square.
 This might be the hardest color combination to use.
 The best way to handle this combination is to choose no more than two dominant colors.

 Triad